August 20, 2023

 4 Science fiction author Arthur C. Clarke famously proposed the idea in 1945, although he expected it would need a crew to change burned-out vacuum tubes.

 5 I should probably point out here that figuring out how much data can be passed through a given link is really complicated, and depends on power, signal bandwidth (not the same thing as data bandwidth) and the antenna on each end, and is made more complicated in the satellite case because the transponder will generally amplify any noise the receiving antenna picks up.
 The signal bandwidth (how far from its central frequency your signal can vary) sets a hard upper limit, but within that, the available data bandwidth is set by the coding system, which in turn is usually driven by available signal-to-noise ratio (SNR).
-To simplify, a receiver with a low SNR might only be able to tell the difference between "on" and "off", while a link with a higher SNR might be able to tell apart 16 different levels.
+To simplify, a system with a low SNR might only be able to tell the difference between "on" and "off", while a link with a higher SNR might be able to tell apart 16 different levels.
 So for each time interval, the second link can pass 4 times as much information (2^4 = 16).
 The TV relay probably involved really big antennas at both earth stations, while the same satellite might only be able to provide enough data for a teletype if talking to an airplane in flight.

 6 Clusters of the DSCS I satellites were launched together on a single booster, and to make both deployments and the satellites themselves simpler, and to provide redundancy in the event of failure, they were placed in an orbit slightly below synchronous altitude, where they would drift about 30° east each day.
-The antennas still had to track the targets, but they could do so relatively slowly.
+The antennas still had to track the satellites, but they could do so relatively slowly.

-7 Extremely high frequency, the band above SHF.
+8 Extremely high frequency, the band above SHF.

 Comments